shazz/coral-dev-opencl/README.md

 # coral-dev-opencl

-My experiments on using OpenCL on the Google Coral Deb board
+My experiments on using OpenCL on the Google Coral Dev board GPU associated to ML models on the TPU

 ### Prerequisites